mdgrs-mei/outlook-calendar-shortcut/README.md

 }
 ```

 When the next event is close, it is indicated by a progress indicator.
 The icon starts showing the progress indicator the minitues before the next event that is specified by `showProgressMinutesBefore`.
-When you are in the event, the bar is displayed in red.
+When you are in the event, the bar is displayed in yellow.

 ## Click action